 In November 2016, the commission conducted visual inspections of the technical condition of 46 buildings in the village located near the main road.
-112

-"As a result of the survey, it was found that in all of the ... buildings subject to visual inspection there is massive damage to building structures of varying degrees of gravity, namely, subsidence of foundation, splitting of foundations, splits and cracks of walls, wall displacements, cracks and sagging ceilings, splitting on the perimeter of the buildings, destruction of plaster, both in the middle and the outside of the premises."113
+"As a result of the survey, it was found that in all of the ... buildings subject to visual inspection there is massive damage to building structures of varying degrees of gravity, namely, subsidence of foundation, splitting of foundations, splits and cracks of walls, wall displacements, cracks and sagging ceilings, splitting on the perimeter of the buildings, destruction of plaster, both in the middle and the outside of the premises."

 The commission confirmed that similar damage was visible in buildings along the road regardless of when they were constructed; buildings from the 1940-50s and from the 1980-90s had suffered similar damage.
-114 Among the primary causes of the damage, the commission listed:
+Among the primary causes of the damage, the commission listed:

 - Continuous use of the road by heavy vehicles to transport goods, causing vibrations and dynamic impacts to houses; - Non-observance of traffic rules, namely speeding; and - Aggressive driving practices, such as continuous breaking, accelerating and maneuvering during heavy traffic.
-115

 On 14 March 2017, the Olyanytsya Village Council sent a letter to MHP, explaining the results of the commission investigation.
 MHP responded in March 2017 by denying responsibility for the cracks, stating that it is a public roadway and implying that they are simply one of many road users.
-117 MHP also noted that it follows restrictions on the weight of goods carried by vehicles, as set by the vehicles' manufacturers, instructs its drivers to follow all road
+MHP also noted that it follows restrictions on the weight of goods carried by vehicles, as set by the vehicles' manufacturers, instructs its drivers to follow all road rules, pay taxes and also donated money to repair the road through Olyanytsya in 2016.
+These

-&lt;sup>110 Collective complaint from 20 Olyanytsya residents (Sep.
+Collective complaint from 20 Olyanytsya residents (Sep.
 2016), included in Annex 4.
+110

-&lt;sup>111 Decision #151 of the Trostyanets Rayon Council (27 Sep.
+Decision #151 of the Trostyanets Rayon Council (27 Sep.
 2016), included in Annex 8.

-&lt;sup>112 Road Commission report (Act) (14 Nov.
+Road Commission report (Act) (14 Nov.
 2016), included in Annex 8.

-&lt;sup>113 Id. at p.
+Road Commission report, p.
 2 (emphasis added).